swiftlang/swift-evolution/proposals/0270-rangeset-and-collection-operations.md

 /// A collection wrapper that provides access to the elements of a collection,
-/// indexed by a set of indices. public struct DiscontiguousSlice<Base: Collection>: Collection {
+/// indexed by a set of indices. public struct DiscontiguousSlice<Base: Collection>: Collection, CustomStringConvertible {
     /// The collection that the indexed collection wraps. public var base: Base { get set }